giulio93/Regression_Tree_H-T/README.md

  * Regresion_tree_example: script used to run the tutorial script published by sci-kit leanr.
    *  [Decision Regression Tree](http://scikit-learn.org/stable/auto_examples/tree/plot_tree_regression.html)

-Every folder are stand-alone, you have just to jump inside and run the script.<br />
+Every folder is stand-alone, you have just to jump inside and run the script.<br />
 The core part of the script is the initialization of the Decision Tree Regressor.<br/>
 For example:<br/>
 regr_1 = DecisionTreeRegressor(max_depth=2,criterion="mse",splitter="best",min_samples_leaf=0.20)<br/>

 Try to play with this method in order to get different/better results, you can find a full explanationa about it in the link above. <br />

-That's pretty everything you need to know in order to get some understand this projects.
+That's pretty everything you need to know in order to understand explore this project.
 I will let here a complete run of the projects documented unfortunately only in Italian, but i think you can have a sigth if you have understood the structure of the project that i have explaine above.

 [Italian Complete Run] (https://docs.google.com/document/d/1ukRpVLagxdrSSCTLWuBy2rVhjsfUj768p9I8OayYH0M/edit?usp=sharing)